georgeheginbotham/Go-Fish-Video/exampleSite/content/english/portfolio/quanta.md

 ***

-#### Sit Happens
+#### Couples Therapy

-They say that sitting is the new smoking.
-Americans sit an average of 6-8 hours per day, which can lead to a myriad of chronic health issues.
-Luckily for us, Versadesk is here to save the day.

-**Producer:** Rachael Galloway
+Quanta CBD Muscle Rub uses advanced technology to increase the bioactivity in certain ingredients, such as CBD, to optimize fast, long-lasting relief from stiff and sore muscles.
+They required a comedic marketing campaign to introduce their product to the world.

-**Director:** Sasha Shemirani
+**Producer/Editor:** Sasha Shemirani

-**Screen Writer:** Sasha Shemirani & Paul Elia
+**Screen Writer/Director:** Paul Elia

-**Cinematographer:** Eric Curtis

 **Starring:**

-* Evan Pinnosault
-* Vivan Grace
+* Tony Baker
-* Paul Elia
+* Nicole Aimee
-* Motion Graphics: Melissa Oakley
-* Graphic/Text Designer: Allison Synder
-* Editor: Christopher Sabat
+* Cinematographer: Eric Curtis
+* Voiceover Artist: Kira Gurnee
-* Sound Engineer: Pat Williams
+* Sound Engineer: James Bautista